ericnewton76/gmaps-api-net/README.md

   * *Direction* (thanks to malke.eklam)
   * *Direction Matrix* (thanks to mocciavinc...@gmail.com)
   * *Polyline encoding* (code based on source from [http://bit.ly/5XuDqb  briancaos.wordpress.com])
-  * *Google Maps for Business support*, using Google-supplied Client ID and private key for generating signed urls
+  * *Google Maps for Business support*, using Google-supplied Client ID and private key for generating signed urls. (thanks for test generation and other help from richardthombs)

 ## Quick Examples
 Using Google Maps API for .NET is designed to be really easy.